What is Market Segmentation Research?

 - Quantitative survey-based research

-- Research based on secondary data
+- Research carried out on secondary data

-- Research based on company databases
+- Research carried out based on company databases

 - Qualitative research